kshedden/case_studies/methods/writing-tips.md

   language that is used informally and needlessly).

 - Since the word "significant" has a specific technical meaning in statistics, it is best to avoid using it in its colloquial sense.
-In general, it is best to use the phrase "statistically significant" when you mean that a formal statistical uncertainty assessment has been used to support a finding.
+It is best to use the phrase "statistically significant" when you mean that a formal statistical uncertainty assessment has been used to support a finding.
 Using "significant" on its own can be ambiguous since it has both a common-language meaning and a technical meaning.

-- The word "valid" is best avoided.
-In addition to being vague, this term reinforces a binary interpretation of statistical evidence, i.e. that there is a sharp line between analytic methods that are right or wrong ("valid" or "invalid").
+- The term "valid" inappropriately reinforces a binary interpretation of statistical evidence, i.e. that there is a sharp line between analytic methods that are right or wrong ("valid" or "invalid").
 Most statisticians prefer to think in more continuous terms.
 An analysis should be meaningful (otherwise don't present it), but nearly always will have limitations.
 It is neither fully valid nor fully invalid.

 - The term "assumption" is very commonly used when describing statistical methods, but is arguably over-used.
 A good alternative term is "condition".